mahditalalDev/prefix-postfix-calculator/README.md

-# Prefix & Postfix Calculator
+# Prefix & Postfix Calculator :abacus:

 Welcome to the Prefix & Postfix Calculator project!
 This web application emulates a sophisticated calculator interface resembling the Casio fx-991Es plus model, complete with functionality to perform both prefix and postfix calculations.

-## Project Structure
+## :file_folder: Project Structure

 This project consists of the following main files and directories: